danbev/learning-iot/doc/drogue-iot.md

     }
 }
 ```
-`init` is passed a new instance of Spawner:
+`init` is passed a new instance of Spawner using `self.inner.spawner`:
 ```rust
 pub fn spawner(&'static self) -> super::Spawner {
     super::Spawner::new(self)